Data Processing Addendum

 The types of personal data:

-Service Provider processes Personal Data that is pseudonymous Personal Data about data subjects (advertising IDs, IP address, general geographic information) and any other information provided by Company to Service Provider to measure and report on data subjects’ interactions with digital advertisements provided via the Services.
+Service Provider processes Personal Data that is pseudonymous Personal Data about data subjects (advertising IDs, IP address, general geographic information) and any other information provided by the Company to Service Provider to measure and report on data subjects’ interactions with digital advertisements provided via the Services.

 The categories of data subjects: